fmontesi/website/web/bliki/ChoreographicProgramming2024.md

 ## What's next?

 The workshop triggered so many discussions.
 People talked about how we could:
-- Scale to settings malicious actors.
+- Scale to settings with malicious actors.
 - Explore how choreographic programming applies to more domains.
 - Understand choreographies from a formal logical viewpoint.
 - and much more...